davidrbourke/DVA-C02/EC2.md

   - Access to ports
   - Authorised IP ranges
-  - control of inbound network
+  - Control of inbound network
-  - control of outbound network
+  - Control of outbound network

 - Can be attached to multiple instances
 - Locked down to specific regions